General Medical Council (GMC) Defence Barristers

 Our barristers are vastly experienced and understand the complexities of the situations doctors face.
 We advise and represent doctors facing GMC proceedings from the outset often challenging whether there is a case to answer.
 We can represent doctors at interim order hearings through to substantive hearings and can appeal the decision of the GMC to the High Court.

-Kings View Chambers is a leading chambers specialising in healthcare law and regulation who have gained an excellent reputation for representing and defending doctors facing GMC proceedings.
+Kings View Medical Defence is a leading chambers specialising in healthcare law and regulation who have gained an excellent reputation for representing and defending doctors facing GMC proceedings.

 We regularly advise doctors and understand the significance and impact complaints can have on the reputation and career of a doctor.
 A well-prepared case is essential to ensure the best outcome for you, your career and professional reputation.
 It is imperative that you seek legal advice from someone who specialises in GMC defence work.